save on energy costs

 uparrow 4

 What’s the matter with Kansas jumps up 4 spots this year, but they actually got worse for solar than they were in 2016.
 Last year, we called Kansas legislators who worked to repeal the state’s successful RPS law “backwards-thinking morons who care more about fighting progress (on the taxpayer dime) than they do about making things better for their constituents.”
-This year, without much action on good energy policy at all, we have to wonder what they’ve been up to.
+This year, without much action on good at all, we have to wonder what they’ve been up to.

 go back and choose a new state